 Take a lesson from your IRL desktop and recognize that aesthetics can make a difference!
 It might seem obvious, but if you pick a beautiful or meaningful image for your background, one that you’ll actually want to look at on a regular basis, it can serve as a small motivation to keep your desktop tidy.

 Digital fences group your files together in certain areas of your desktop in a way that’s more visually accessible than burying everything in folders and more seamless than simply using a gridded background.

 The Stacks feature, available for free on Macs running Mojave, automatically groups your content by type but you also can use it to organize your files by other categories or custom tags.
 Fences is a similar tool for PCs that lets you label and move your fences around your desktop as you wish.
-It is not free, however; after a 30 day trial it costs $9.99.
+It is not free, however.

 Sometimes, we avoid the task of clearing off our computer desktop because we’re nervous about misplacing something important or accidentally getting rid of something we may end up needing.
 If this “wait and see” approach has factored into your messy desktop, try to develop a more organized holding pattern.
 This could mean creating a “to be archived” or “miscellaneous” folder for those files you aren’t quite sure about.
 But if you do this, commit to checking—and purging—it on a regular basis.